Archdiocese of New York: Schools

-As of 2024, the Catholic Schools in the Archdiocese of New York, the archdiocesan school system, operates 148 schools with a total enrollment of 50,154.
+As of 2026, the Catholic Schools in the Archdiocese of New York, the archdiocesan school system, operates 153 schools with a total enrollment of approximately 49,000.
 It is headquartered in the Cooke Building in Midtown Manhattan.

 Cemeteries

-Non-parish cemeteries

-Calvary & Allied Cemeteries, an archdiocesan organization, operates the following cemeteries:
+Calvary & Allied Cemeteries, an archdiocesan organization, operates six of following cemeteries, which are marked in yellow.
+All other cemeteries are operated by individual parishes.